Sharing the Human Spirit Through Friendship

 The event is sponsored by The Way to Happiness Association of Tennessee which provides a community betterment program based on the book The Way to Happiness by L. Ron Hubbard.
 The initiative is predicated on the fact that one’s survival depends on the survival of others—and that without the survival of others, neither joy nor happiness is attainable.
 Several precepts in the book promote dialogue and friendship, among them “Respect the Religious Beliefs of Others,” “Be Worthy of Trust,” and “Try to Treat Others As You Would Want Them to Treat You.”

 This year, the International Friendship Day theme is “sharing the human spirit through friendship,” and the Nashville event will embody this with dialogue between those of various faith traditions, race and cultural backgrounds and more.

 In 2015, more than 80 community members came together at the Church of Scientology in Nashville to celebrate Friendship Day, break down barriers, and increase friendship across racial, religious and socioeconomic lines.
 Police officers and gang members participated in the same room.
 Racial and national lines were crossed with abandon, bringing African American, White, Indian, African, Hispanic and Asian attendees a new look at each other and life.

 The same happened again in 2016, with a focus on religious diversity.
 There were Methodist, Baptist, Sikh, Scientologist, Jewish, Latter-Day Saints, Muslim, Catholic, Jewish, those with no religious affiliation and more who attended the discussion to break down barriers.

-It’s time to come together again, for another ground-breaking event.
-Registration, networking and dinner begin at 4pm; the program begins at 4:30pm.
+It’s time to meet some new folks at another ground-breaking event.
+Registration, networking and dinner begin at 5pm; the program begins at 5:30pm.
 We welcome your participation and urge you to bring people who would not ordinarily engage in such activity!

 Pastor, Corinthian Missionary Baptist Church